Mohammad Tamim

-Mohammad Tamim is a Bangladeshi academic and Pro-Vice Chancellor of BRAC University.
+Mohammad Tamim is a Bangladeshi academic and Vice Chancellor of Independent University, Bangladesh.

 Early life

 Tamim completed his undergraduate from Bangladesh University of Engineering and Technology.
 He did his graduate studies in mechanical engineering at the Indian Institute of Technology Madras.
 He did his PhD at the University of Alberta on Petroleum Engineering.

 Career

 On 10 January 2008, he was appointed special assistant to the chief advisor of the caretaker government.
 He was placed in charge of the Ministry of Power, Energy and Mineral Resources.
 He was a founding chairman of Society of Petroleum Engineers, Bangladesh Section.

-Jamil was a professor of Bangladesh University of Engineering and Technology.
+Tamim was a professor of Bangladesh University of Engineering and Technology.
 On 18 February 2019, he was appointed Pro-Vice Chancellor of BRAC University.

+In August 2024, Tamim was included in an committee formed to investigated the economy of Bangladesh led by Dr Debapriya Bhattacharya.